What Is Asbestos?

 If you have symptoms of mesothelioma or any asbestos-related disease, it’s important that you inform your doctor of your asbestos exposure so that appropriate testing can be done.

 Most cases of mesothelioma are not diagnosed until after the cancer has spread to other areas in the body, making it harder to treat.
-However, if mesothelioma is caught early on, patients may be able to live several years after their diagnosis.

 How Asbestos Causes Mesothelioma